shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/online-advertising-self-regulatory-organizations.md

 ---
-title: Online Advertising Self-Regulatory Organizations
+title: Industry Reference - Online Advertising Organizations (Self-Regulatory)
 description: Learn who the key organizations are, what they do, key projects, working groups, and their objectives in this page. ms.date: 10/28/2023 ms.custom: industry-reference
 ---

-# Online advertising self-regulatory organizations
+# Industry Reference - Online advertising organizations (self-regulatory)

 Online advertising self-regulatory organizations are independent bodies of experts and advertising technology professionals that help to